Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Impressive temple at the Acropolis

-At the Acropolis, you can admire four structures, which are still standing: The Propylaea, the Parthenon, the Temple of Athena Nike, and the Erechtheion.
+At the top of the Acropolis, you’ll come across four main structures that are still standing today: the Propylaea, the Parthenon, the Temple of Athena Nike, and the Erechtheion.

-• Buy your tickets online and in advance to secure early morning spots.
+• Buy your tickets online and as early as possible, ideally at least two months in advance, especially if you want to secure an early morning entry slot.

-• The best times to visit the Acropolis is right after opening or before closing time to avoid the massive crowds that flock there during the day. (we booked the 8 am slot)
+• The best times to visit the Acropolis is right after opening or shortly before closing time to avoid the massive crowds that flock there during the day.
+We booked the 8 AM slot, which I’d definitely recommend.

 Step inside the Ancient Agora

-After the majestic Acropolis and its slopes, make your way to the Ancient Agora of Athens, offering a glimpse into daily life in ancient Greece.
-This historic site was the heart of the city’s political, social, and commercial activities.
+After visiting the Acropolis of Athens, continue to the Ancient Agora of Athens, one of the places that helps you understand what daily life in ancient Athens once looked like.
+This area was the center of political, social, and commercial life in the city.

 Temple of Hephaestus surrounded by greenery